 — Follow the instructions of the class marshals, who will assist you in lining

-in line as designated by the color of and number on your name card.
-Your college
+up according to the letter “A” or “B” and the number on your name card.
+Your

-a.m. — The class marshals will lead the four columns of the procession to
+a.m. — Class marshals will lead the two columns of the procession down the

-the Shippensburg University mace will lead the procession onto the field of the
+— The marshal carrying the mace will lead the procession into the arena

-Education and Human Services.
-Columns Three and Four will be College of Arts
+College of Education and Human Services graduates.
+Column B will be College of

 At a certain point in the

-ceremony, you will be asked to stand and be presented to President Ruud who
+ceremony, you will be asked to stand and will be presented to President Harpster

-will rise and move into the aisle.
+marshal, rise and move into the center aisle.
 When released by the class

-marshal, move to the announcer and present your name card.
+marshal, move to the announcer and present your NAME CARD.
 Next, move to the

-dean to receive your diploma cover and then to President Ruud, where a
+dean to receive your diploma cover and then to President Harpster, where a

 handshake is extended and a photograph taken.
 Return to your seat and sit down

 immediately.

-directions of the class marshals carefully.
-All graduates are to remain in
+Please follow the directions of the class marshals carefully.

 Following the benediction,

-the platform party, dignitaries and faculty will leave the field in the
+the platform party, dignitaries and faculty will leave the arena in the

 recessional.
 After they have cleared the aisle, the class marshals will release

-participation in the ceremony, please contact Dr. Peter M.
+questions concerning participation in the ceremony, please contact Dr. Peter M.

-Gigliotti, Commencement Committee chair, at 477-1202 or via e-mail at SUnews@ship.edu.
-Best wishes.
+Gigliotti, Commencement Committee chair, at 477-1202 or via e-mail at email@example.com.